Zilliqa/ZIP/zips/zip-11.md

 interchangeably in the blockchain space, we argue that there is a difference between the two. <br> <br> Notice that in both ZIP-3 and ZIP-11, assets leave the wallet of the token holder.
-In case of ZIP-3, the tokens move from the holder's wallet address to an address (unique to the holder) assigned by the operator.
+In case of ZIP-3, the tokens move from the holder's wallet address to an address (unique to the holder) assigned and controllled by the operator.
 Once enough tokens have been pooled together to meet the minimum stake deposit, they are transferred to the contract.
 The safety of the assets held in the contract relies on the security of the contract. <br> <br> In case of